muh-fajri/muh-fajri.github.io/README.md

 I'm express my thanks you free your time to visit this page.
 Hope, this website would be continues growing in order to provide light reading which could be accessed more easily.

-## Accumulated Features - March 30, 2021
+## Accumulated Features - 30 March 2021
 - Contact Button
 - Share Link
 - Tags
 - Pagination
 - Breadcrumbs (Manual)

+## Added Features - 05 April 2021
+- Searching
+- Privacy and Disclaimer